mantidproject/documents/Design/trivially_exportable_citations.md

 Both us (Mantid developers) and users want to ensure correct citations on publications that make use of Mantid.
 Currently this is an issue for two main reasons; non-obvious citations for the Mantid project and difficulty in citing any methods used.

-The proposal to do this now is prompted by discussions regarding reproducability of data at SINE2020 WP10.
+The proposal to do this now is prompted by discussions regarding reproducibility of data at SINE2020 WP10.

 This aims to provide the following benefits:
-  - Method developers receieve correct citations
+  - Method developers receive correct citations
-  - Mantid recieves correct citations
+  - Mantid receives correct citations
-  - Mantid dependencies receieve correct citations
+  - Mantid dependencies receive correct citations
   - Processed data can outlive Mantid

 ## Solution